samaranez1/Create-a-visual-cue-when-a-palyer-is-hit-or-collided/README.md

 This Project is created using Godot 4.1.2
-The function of this Project is give a visual cue when a palyer being hit
+The function of this Project is give a visual cue when a player being hit